 Do the same with the second, third, and fourth layers.

-At the top later you garnish with chocolate nibs or cut fruits
+Garnish the final layer with chocolate nibs or cut fruits.

-You can have this pancake sweet of savory, with coconut chutney, basil, or coriander pesto.
-It possible to have it with cheese as well.
+You can have this pancake sweet or as a savory version, with coconut chutney, basil, or coriander pesto.
+It is possible to have it with cheese as well.